junaidmugloo/Prisma_ORM/Readme.md

   members: [{ _id: 0, host: "127.0.0.1:27017" }]
 })
 Step 4: Verify Replica Set Status
-Check that the replica set has been initiated correctly.
-You should see:
+Check if the replica set has been initiated successfully.
+The expected output is:

 bash
 Copy code
 { ok: 1 }
+For more information, visit Prisma Documentation.